CAFapi/opensuse-tomcat-image/README.md

 ### Opensuse-Tomcat-Jul

-This image defaults to use the native logging - Java Util Logging, t can be used as a base image for hosting web projects which use
+This image defaults to use the native logging - Java Util Logging, it can be used as a base image for hosting web projects which use
 Java technologies such as Java Servlets or JavaServer Pages that are not compatible with Logback logging.

 Here is an example Dockerfile which uses this image as a base: